MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/add-files-server.md

 1. In **Source Control Explorer**, navigate to a logical parent folder for your solution, such as *$/SiteApp/Main*, where SiteApp is the name of your project.
 To find out more about naming local folders, see [Optimize your folder names](optimize-your-workspace.md#optimize-your-folder-names).

 1. Select the link at the top of the window next to **Local Path** to open the parent folder in Windows File Explorer.
-If the link says **Not mapped**, see [Create and work with workspaces](create-work-workspaces.md).
+If the link says **Not mapped**, see [Create and work with workspaces](create-work-workspaces.md) for information about mapping your workspace.

 1. In File Explorer, move the folder that contains your solution into the parent folder.

-1. In Visual Studio, choose **File** > **Open Project**, and navigate to and open your project or solution.
+1. In Visual Studio, choose **File** > **Open Project**, and navigate to and open the solution.

-1. In **Solution Explorer**, right-click the solution, and then select **Add Solution to Source Control** from the context menu.
+1. In **Solution Explorer**, right-click the solution name, and then select **Add Solution to Source Control** from the context menu.

-1. Right-click the solution again and select **Check In** from the context menu.
+1. Right-click the solution name again and select **Check In** from the context menu.

 1. On the **Pending Changes** page in **Team Explorer**, if you see a **Detected** link in the **Excluded Changes** section, select the link.

 1. The **Promote Candidate Changes** dialog box lists files that aren't referenced by any code projects in your solution.
 Select any of these files that you want to check in, deselect any of the files that you don't want to check in, and then select **Promote** to move the selected files into **Included Changes**.
-If you don't want any of the listed files, select **Cancel** to close the dialog box.
+If you don't want to check in any of the listed files, select **Cancel** to close the dialog box.

 1. Select **Check In**.